 Pete el gato by Eric Litwin

 Have you met Pete the Cat?
 He’s no less cool in Spanish!
 Kids get a kick out of this story where Pete the Cat loves his white shoes, and learns to adapt to changes when his shoes get wet or dirty.
-This is one of those fun repetitive stories where preschoolers can predict the text and help parents “read” the story!
+This Spanish book for kids is one of those fun repetitive stories where preschoolers can predict the text and help parents “read” the story!

 El monstruo de colores by Anna Llenas

 Monster starts the day mixed-up and confused, his colors all jumbled up together.
 Thankfully his friend helps him sort things out by separating each color, identifying the feeling it’s tied to, and talking about what each is like with beautiful metaphors (and illustrations!)
 What I love about this charming approach is that no feeling is depicted as bad!
 A great read for emotional development, to help kids have words and pictures to talk about these big topics.